Fad diets are as popular as ever for losing weight both in a time crunch and for the long haul.

-The military diet is a low-calorie 3-day meal plan that can help you lose 10 pounds in a week without exercise.
+The military diet is a 1200 low-calorie, 3 Day Diet Plan that promises to help you lose 10 pounds in less than a week without exercise.

-Follow their pre-set low-calorie meal plan for 3 days and eat your way for the next 4 days.
+To start the three-day diet, you simply follow their premade 800-1200 low-calorie meal plan for 3 days and eat your way for the next 4 days.

 3. The Paleo Diet